Av. de Chateleine 7

 Fall 2023

-The Joint Master of Architecture (JMA) was created in 2005 and is a Master’s degree programme in architecture organised jointly by the Bern University of Applied Sciences (BFH) and the University of Applied Sciences Western Switzerland (HES-SO).
-A recognised stakeholder in higher education in architecture in Switzerland, JMA cultivates close links with national and international academic circles, applied research and the world of professional practice.
+The Joint Master of Architecture (JMA) was established in 2005 and is a Master’s degree program in architecture jointly organized by the Bern University of Applied Sciences (BFH) and the University of Applied Sciences Western Switzerland (HES-SO).
+As a recognized stakeholder in higher education in architecture in Switzerland, JMA fosters close connections with national and international academic circles, applied research, and the professional practice world.

-As part of its optional courses, the Joint Master of Architecture offers a wide range of courses led by international guests.
-These modules include courses like “Image and Architecture”, “An environmental approach to urban, landscape, and architecture design history”, “La grande ville : poison et remède”.
-The exhaustive list of the modules can be find on the JMA Website.
+As part of its optional courses, the Joint Master of Architecture offers a wide range of classes led by international guests.
+These modules include courses such as ‘Image and Architecture,’ ‘An Environmental Approach to Urban, Landscape, and Architecture Design History,’ and ‘La Grande Ville: Poison et Remède.’
+The exhaustive list of modules can be found on the JMA Website.

 MEDIAS: DIGITAL REALITY